Encryptoid/Empyrion-Tetherporter/README.md

 **Currently portal names should not include spaces.
 Quotes are not required.**

 # !portal-create "PortalName"
-This will create a portal record in portal.tether.
+This will create a portal record in portal.tether at the admins current location

 # !portal-admin "PortalName"
 This will flip the AdminYN value of the portal, allowing non-admins to see and access it.